benrwb/PiHeaterControl/README.md

 ---

-Also requires pigpiod to be running
+Also need to configure pigpio to start on boot:

 `sudo systemctl enable pigpiod`